swapsmax/kopimon/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This game can be used in many ways and is built to be played either single-player or multi-player.
+This game can be played in many ways and is built to be played either single-player or multi-player.

 <p align="right">(<a href="#top">back to top</a>)</p>